jbetancur/john-betancur/content/blog/optimizing-react-components/index.md

 However, we want to limit `ExpensiveChild` to only re-render when it needs to.
 Let's go ahead and configure our component to only re-render when its props change.

 ### Using React.PureComponent
-By making our class Component a `React.PureComponent` we can have React do some shallow checks for each prop to ensure each prop that is passed is equal.
-If so, re-rendering is skipped:
+By making our class Component a `React.PureComponent` we can have React do some shallow checks on our props and detect if they have changes.
+If the props are all equal, re-rendering is skipped:

 <iframe src="https://codesandbox.io/embed/purecomponent-66xl6?expanddevtools=1&fontsize=14" title="PureComponent" allow="geolocation; microphone; camera; midi; vr; accelerometer; gyroscope; payment; ambient-light-sensor; encrypted-media; usb" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>